The best wine pairings for lasagna

 Basically you can go for the same type of wines as you would for a spaghetti bolognese though as the cheese sauce tends to make the dish a bit richer you might want to go for slightly more full-bodied reds.
 Maybe a modern style Tuscan red rather than a classic Chianti or a southern Italian or Sicilian red like Nero d'Avola or Primitivo.
 Barbera is a good pairing too as are Italian grape varieties such as sangiovese from elsewhere.
 Outside Italy a rioja crianza, a medium-bodied cabernet sauvignon or a zinfandel would be a great pairing too.

-Vegetarian lasagneDepends what’s in them.
-If they include roasted vegetables like tomatoes, peppers and courgettes a gutsy Languedoc or Roussillon red would be a good match.
-If they include spinach or chard, a dry Italian white like a Gavi might be a better choice while a pumpkin or butternut squash lasagne will suit a richer white like a Viognier or oak-aged Chardonnay
+It makes sense to choose a wine pairing for vegetable lasagna that suits the vegetables that are in it.
+If it includes roasted Mediterranean vegetables such as tomatoes, peppers and courgettes a gutsy Languedoc or Roussillon red would be a good match.
+If it includes spinach or chard, a dry Italian white like a Gavi might be a better pairing while a pumpkin or butternut squash lasagna would suit a richer white such as a viognier or oak-aged chardonnay.